abrahamalbert18/LYDIA/README.md

 year may have at least 100 songs (in some years there are fewer number of song lyrics) and at most slightly greater 100 (indicating ties about the ranks of songs).
 Lyrics for each song is stored in two file formats: json and txt.
-You may use any one of the .json format as they are updated with correct lyrics.
+You may use the .json format files as they are updated with correct lyrics.

 **MergedPreprocessedAnnotationData.csv**: This file contains all the